maelswarm/nymph/README.md

 In Nymph, ADTs and primitive data types may have prototype functions.

-Simply compile your \*.n file with ./nymph <file to compile into c>
+Simply compile your \*.c file with ./nymph <file to compile into c>

 Then compile the generated c file.

 Example program:

-File: test_nymph.n
+File: test_nymph.c

     #include <stdio.h>